-Put lawyers under threat at the heart of our work

-When we work to promote and protect the independence of lawyers, we are committed to:
+Put lawyers under threat at the heart of our work When we work to promote and protect the independence of lawyers, we are committed to:

-- Put lawyers under threat at the heart of our work. - Provide support to meet expressed needs by lawyers whose professional guarantees, immunities, and privileges are violated. - Analyse root causes of why lawyers face reprisals, guided by local lawyers and other stakeholders. - Identify the most effective ways to achieve tangible impact and lasting progress. - Act independently, objectively, professionally, and with integrity. - Leverage resources through collaboration and coordination with other actors working toward common goals. - Improve outcomes through the creation of solidarity within the community.
+- Put lawyers under threat at the heart of our work. - Provide support to meet expressed needs by lawyers whose professional guarantees, immunities, and privileges are stabled. immunities, and privileges are violated. - Analyse root causes of why lawyers face reprisals, guided by local lawyers and other stakeholders. - $\geq$ Identify the most effective ways to achieve tangible impact and lasting progress. - Act independently, objectively, professionally, and with integrity. - Leverage resources through collaboration and coordination with other actors working toward common cools toward common goals. - Improve outcomes through the creation of solidarity within the community.